 - etc (there are a million permutations)

-Over the last 8 years running this biz, I have said so many times: “We just have to get through this $INFLECTIONPOINT and then things will get easier.”
+Over the many years running this biz, I have said so many times: “We just have to get through this $INFLECTIONPOINT and then things will get easier.”

 This is both a truth and a lie: